- To promote a love of reading in all our students.

 Sports Readers Breakfast Club

 Sports Readers continues on Monday to Thursday mornings before school in the Library.
-Sports Readers has shown consistently, over the three years it has run, to significantly increase the reading, comprehension and spelling ages of pupils taking part.
+Sports Readers has shown consistently to significantly increase the reading, comprehension and spelling ages of pupils taking part.
 This is achieved with older pupils working alongside carefully identified young pupils.
 We organise events to support readers e.g a visit by Mr Ross Williams from West Ham United Football Club.
 See Sports Readers Information.

 Items of particular interest